is the biggest challenge humanity has ever faced, with civilisational an increasingly realistic outcome.

 To avoid the worst we need not only a fast, large-scale transition to net carbon neutral Technology, but also a radical reduction of consumption in general and of animal agriculture in particular – and, in the long run, a.

-It has become increasingly clear that these changes are not happening fast enough, with political actors and institutions unable to escape an incentive system created by short election cycles and monumental lobbying efforts, and consumers and citizens in the grip of the pervasive, but mostly invisible Ideology of consumerism.
+It has become increasingly clear that these changes are not happening fast enough, with political actors ands unable to escape an incentive system created by short election cycles and monumental lobbying efforts, and consumers and citizens in the grip of the pervasive, but mostly invisible Ideology of Consumerism.

 The main obstacle to effective climate action are therefore economic actors who have accumulated enormous capital and thus Power, and act in an effectively unregulated space.
 Their strategies undermine climate action on the concrete level of policy making and implementation as well as on a societal level as an entrenched socio-economic System of power.